 It’s a tradition for Chinese to eat dumplings during the Chinese New Year.
 Dumplings represent abundance and goodness for keeps.
 The filling is usually pork or shrimp.
 And the classic condiment with dumplings is mature vinegar.

 Here, the chef took the Italian ravioli and filled it with organic shrimp from Taiwan and chef made ricotta.
 The ravioli is cooked in a fish stock for umami.
 The tang comes from the picked seaweed.
 So you get all the elements of the Chinese dumplings embodied in an Italian comfort food.
-How close are cultures when it comes to comfort food!
+One is amazed by the similarities between cultures when it comes to comfort food!

 主食 Main Course